msyamkumar/cs220-projects/spring20/p9/stage2.md

 <img src="q29.PNG" width="400">

-#### #Q30: What is the relationship between the month and the total number of reviews for the product 'Fire Tablet, 7 Display, Wi-Fi, 8 GB - Includes Special Offers, Magenta' for each month?
+#### #Q24: What is the relationship between the month and the total number of reviews for the product 'Fire Tablet, 7 Display, Wi-Fi, 8 GB - Includes Special Offers, Magenta' for each month?

 Answer with a bar plot.
 The x-axis should represent the month and the y-axis should represent the total number of reviews for the given product in that month.

 Your plot should look like this:

 <img src="q30.PNG" width="400">

-#### #Q31: Which words appear most commonly in the text of reviews with rating 4.
-List only the words that appear more than 500 times.

-For simplicity, you can use `txt.lower().split(" ")` to get the words from a string `txt` (this counts punctuation as part of a word, which is not ideal, but won't affect the results too greatly).

-Answer with a `dict` mapping the words to the number of times they appear in the review text.

-Is this data meaningful?
-Can you think of ways of extracting useful information about the mood of the reviewer from the words in the review text?

-#### #Q32: Which words appear most commonly in the title of reviews with rating 4.
-List only the words that appear more than 100 times.

-Answer with a `dict` mapping the words to the number of times they appear in the review title.

-Can you infer anything about the mood of the reviewers who rate products highly?
-Why couldn't you get this information from the review text so easily?

-#### #Q33: Which words appear most commonly in the title of reviews with rating 2.
-List the words that appear more than once.

-Answer with a `dict` mapping the words to the number of times they appear in the review title.

-Do you notice any differences between the two dictionaries?

-#### #Q34: Which words appear most commonly in the title of reviews with rating 3.
-List only the words that appear more than 10 times.

-Answer with a `dict` mapping the words to the number of times they appear in the review title.

-What differences and similarities do you see between the words in these three lists?
-Can you try to find the words that appear most commonly in the title of reviews with other ratings?
-Do you notice any patterns?

 ----
 Now, we have some good news!
 The data from the JSON file that was broken(`review3.json`) has been found!
 Unfortunately, the data is not stored in a single JSON file.
 It has instead been broken down into multiple files and stored inside the directory `broken_file`.
 Explore this directory using Finder or Explorer to see how the data is stored there.